borquezmartin/laprobeta.github.io/projects.md

 # Process Analysis <a name="process"></a>
 -----
-This case was develop with the Startup Houm during Process Model's class in Pontificia Universidad Católica.
+This case was develop with the Startup Houm during Process Model's course in Pontificia Universidad Católica.

 ## Case: Close agreement between owner and tenant in Houm
 _July 12, 2021_